Will Venable: 2012–2015

 Coming into 2013, Venable was again expected to platoon with Denorfia in right, but injuries to center fielder Cameron Maybin and left fielder Carlos Quentin expanded his playing time.
 He made 68 starts in right and 52 in center and played in a career-high 151 games.
-Venable entered the season with 401 hits, which was 48 shy of the record for an alumnus of Princeton Tigers Baseball held by Moe Berg.
-His 46 home runs were already a school best.
-For the week of August 12–18, 2013, Venable won the National League Player of the Week Award.
-During the week Venable tied his single-game career high with 4 hits, joined the Padres' 100-steal club, hit a walk-off home run, made a home run stealing catch and surpassed his previous career best hitting streak by 5 to 15.
-It marked his first Player of the Week Award as he hit .406 (13-for-32) with two home runs, two doubles, a triple and seven runs scored.
-On September 13, David Hale (Princeton class of 2011) made his major league debut for the Atlanta Braves, and it became the second Princeton vs. Princeton batter-pitcher matchup in major league history.
+Venable entered the season with 401 career hits, 48 shy of Moe Berg's record for the most hits by a Princeton player.
+Venable's 46 home runs were already a school best.
+Venable won the National League Player of the Week Award for the week of August 12–18.
+During the week, Venable tied his single-game career high with 4 hits, joined the Padres' 100-steal club, hit a walk-off home run, made a home run stealing catch and surpassed his previous career best hitting streak by 5 to 15.
+It marked his first Player of the Week Award, as he hit .406 (13-for-32) with two home runs, two doubles, a triple and seven runs scored.
+On September 13, David Hale, who graduated from Princeton in 2011, made his major league debut for the Atlanta Braves, and it became the second Princeton vs. Princeton batter-pitcher matchup in major league history.
 Hale struck out Venable and eight other Padres in his debut for the Braves, setting a franchise debut record.
-Venable was voted the Padres' Most Valuable Player for the 2013 season by local baseball writers and other members of the media as he became the 8th player in Padres history to record at least 20 home runs and 20 steals in a season.
+Venable was voted the Padres' Most Valuable Player for the 2013 season by local baseball writers and other media members as he became the 8th player in Padres history to record at least 20 home runs and 20 steals in a season.
 For the year, Venable hit .268 with 22 home runs and a .796 on-base plus slugging, all new career highs.
-He also stole 22 bases and finished tied for 5th in the league with 8 triples.
+He also stole 22 bases and finished tied for fifth in the league with 8 triples.